sazboxai/sword_game_online/README.md

 To enable multiplayer functionality:

-1. Start the server using `npm start`
+1. Start the server using `npm start` or Docker
 2. Connect to the game through `http://localhost:8989`
 3. Enter your player name and select your character/weapon
 4. Join the battle with other connected players!